Decorative Cosmetics Development

 Teaching methods

-Lectures (mainly in presence) with the support of slides as well as digital instruments, and self-verification activities to be carried out online and/or offline.
+Lectures (mainly in presence) with the support of slides as well as digital instruments; group and in-depth activities, also in asynchronous online mode, on yearly projects inspired by different themes.
 Seminars given by experts in the field to bring students closer to the reality of work/production.

 Teaching Resources

-Lesson slides and suggested reference textbooks available at the teacher's Ariel website.
+Lesson slides and suggested reference textbooks available in the online library.

 Recent bibliographic material provided by the lecturer or found by the students through databases.